-Winter may have arrived in Westeros, but that’s not going to stop our favorite “Game of Thrones” characters from indulging in their favorite sweets, meats, and goblets upon goblets of various boozes.
+Winter may have arrived in Westeros, but that’s not going to stop our favorite “Game of Thrones” characters—the ones who are left, anyway—from indulging in their favorite sweets, meats, and goblets upon goblets of various boozes.
 (Or at least that’s what we assume.
 Not even a White Walker seems like it’d stand in the way of a Lannister, Stark, or Targaryen and his or her meal.)

-To celebrate the upcoming premiere of season eight, we’re revisiting our video from last year (above) that highlights some of the interesting cuisine that we’ve encountered in seasons past.
+To mark the upcoming series finale, we revisited our video from last year (above) that highlights some of the interesting cuisine that we’ve encountered in seasons past.
 From decadent desserts and entrees to no frills campfire delicacies (Ed Sheeran rabbit, anyone?), the food has certainly been unique.
 Not always in a good way, but memorable for sure.
 Who can forget the way Tormund Giantsbane ate a chicken leg at Brienne of Tarth?

-While waiting to see what the final season has in store, we’ve rounded up some of the most notable dishes below, along with recipes that you can try for yourself.
-(If you live near a location, you can grab some Shake Shack Game of Thrones grub for a limited time!)
+While waiting to see what the final episode has in store, we’ve rounded up some of the most notable dishes below, along with recipes that you can try for yourself.
 And if you don’t have HBO, see how to stream “Game of Thrones” so you have something to watch while you nosh.

 We envision Sansa’s favorite lemon cakes to look more like lemon-filled Zebra Cakes, but a lemon cupcake with lemon-cream cheese frosting is the modern-day equivalent.
 And frankly, we’re pretty happy with that.
 Get the Lemon Cakes recipe.